ohpensource/get-aws-account-id-gh-action/README.md

 This action retrieves aws account id based on account tag.
 The (required) inputs are:

 - _aws-account-tag_: AWS account tag used for retrieving id.
+- _aws-role-arn_: AWS role arn for accessing organizations.

+Depends on used AWS credentials we can use:

 - _aws-access-key_: AWS access key for accessing organizations.
 - _aws-secret-key_: AWS secret key for accessing organizations.
-- _aws-role-arn_: AWS role arn for accessing organizations.
+-
+or

+- _aws-source-profile_: AWS source profile which will be used for assume role in: _aws-role-arn_

 Outputs: